 • Mediasite – This classroom-based tool makes it possible for instructors to record their lectures while they deliver them live in-class.
 The lectures can viewed later by students as a review or study guide.
 All video and audio sources in the classroom (doc cam, computer, DVD) are recorded as well as the instructor camera.
 There are four rooms on campus for recording; all equipment is provided and a student tech is scheduled to run the equipment.
 To view your recordings, students must login to Mediasite.
 You must schedule recording time through firstname.lastname@example.org .
 Mediasite can also be used to upload and store videos created with another tool.

 • Zoom – is a web-based, high quality, video conferencing and collaboration tool that is available to current Clarion University faculty, staff, and students for instructional and administrative use.
 Use this tool to record a lecture from your desktop or record your online virtual classroom/meeting for later playback.
-You can record to the cloud or save it to the local and import it into your D2L course or a Mediasite recording.
-Zoom is integrated within your D2L course already and allows for the most two-way interaction between instructor and student.
-Captures video and audio as well as chat, screen, and file-sharing making Zoom a robust recording option from the privacy of office or home.
+You can record to the cloud or save it to your computer as an MP4.
+Videos can be imported to you D2L course or a Mediasite folder.
+Zoom can be found in your D2L course navigation and allows for the most two-way interaction between instructor and student.
+Recordings, captures video, and audio as well as chat, screen, and file-sharing making Zoom a robust recording option from the privacy of office or home.
 Also ideal for guest presenters in an online course.

 • Video Note - This tool is within D2L and is ideal for creating short welcome , introductory, or course overview videos.
 All that is required is a webcam and mic.
 Recording time is limited to a maximum of three minutes.
 Video Notes can be created via D2L's Insert stuff icon within the html editor and anywhere that file attachments are enabled.

 • MS Office Mix - This free PowerPoint add-in allows you to narrate and annotate a PowerPoint presentation